BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Unfortunately, when it came to Tammy's big finale - the much anticipated hit song of 'Let Me Try Again' it was a case of 'trying again' after a bad start!
 For some reason the band had somehow lapsed into a different tempo, despite my count-in of this fairly straightforward 4/4 timing song.
 I stopped the band, then brought them back into play and Tammy, bless her, just grinned and carried on to tumultuous applause as she sang her heart on that terrific ballad.
 The audience had realised the problem, but like a true pro Tammy just got on with it and left the stage to a standing ovation then back for an encore.
 In fact, she was quite upset over this unexpected hiccup but it never showed onstage and everybody admired her for this.

-If you want to learn more about this talented lady, then click on the photo below where you will find that she has never stopped working and now resides in New Zealand
+If you want to learn more about this talented lady, then click on the photo below where you will find that she has never stopped working and lived in New Zealand for many years but now back home in North Wales.
+We have had recent contact and shared a few memories of her headlining years following the 'OpKnocks' breakthrough and she is now looking to make a fresh start with UK tours etc so watch out for her!

 Tammy Jones